google/asylo-site/_docs/reference/api/bazel/asylo_bzl.md

 Creates a loader for the given enclaves and containing the given embedded enclaves.
 Passes flags according to `loader_args`, which can contain references to targets from `enclaves`.

+The loader is subject to a backend transition by the specified backends.

 This macro creates three build targets:
   1) name: shell script that runs `name_host_loader`.